 Phulchowki Hike is also known as the ‘Godawari’ or ‘Godavari’ hike, literally meaning ‘Hills of Flowers’.
-Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to varied vegetation.
+Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to its varied vegetation.

-Moreover, the trail is tranquil for solitude lovers; it is surrounded by dense forest and wildlife.
+Moreover, the trail is tranquil for solitude lovers; it is surrounded by dense forests and wildlife.
 The trail is filled with different flora and fauna from rhododendron to oak and pine and different species of birds and butterflies make the Phulchowki hill their abode.

 Apart from nature and Himalayan views, Phulchowki hill is a nearby hiking spot in Kathmandu city carrying religious importance to both Hindu and Buddhist followers.

-On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with the praying flags and trident hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.
+On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with the praying flags and tridents hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.

 On some auspicious days, there is a celebration throughout the hill and during the winter we can enjoy the snowfall all around the hilltop with our near and dear ones.